In The Memorial Book of Kolomea (1957), a supplement (p. 91) lists businesses engaged in by Jewish residents of Kolomyja. For brewing it states:

 Period ads (pre-1914) suggest, as for contemporary Brettler ads, a brewery in full flush, ambitious, looking to grow.

-A 1912 ad, catalogued at National Archives of Krakow, is illustrative:
+A 1912 ad, archived at National Archives of Krakow, is illustrative:

 We see the basic lager, March beer, Export, and Porter offered.
 An advertisement of the same period at Archiwum Allegro (auction site) states military music was performed at the brewery, near the train station.